 These belts are not elastic and should not be viewed as a rubber band.
 With the sophistication of drive belts and drive systems found in today's machines, the drive belt can do much damage to the entire system if the proper belt is not used or if the drive system is not properly aligned and adjusted.
 In earlier years, the drive system was considered a part of the machine that merely blew alot of belts.
 Many belts then were of the variety that if the drive system was not properly aligned and adjusted the belt would stretch and in most cases disintegrate before doing much damage to the clutch or driven pulley unit.
 Today, however, emphasize belt and drive systems have attained such sophistication that if the drive system is not properly aligned or adjusted, or if the wrong belt is used, the belt may tear up the drive system before stretching or breaking.
 For that reason alone, and to eliminate the expense, trouble and possible safety hazard of blown belts or damaged clutches, the drive system on your vehicle should be given extra care to be sure it's operating properly.
 Basic guidelines are that the belt be checked periodically for uneven wear.
 If any irregularities appear in the system or on the belt, it should be serviced.

 Go Karts and Large Mini Bikes with rear tires taller than 15 inches require a Torque Converter with a belt and a chain.

-Our shop opened Shreveport, Louisiana in 1982, we became a Manco Dealer in 1990 and we went online in 1997.
+Our shop opened in Shreveport, Louisiana in 1982.
+We became a Manco Dealer in 1990.
+We went online in 1997.
 We offer Free Tech Support Monday through Friday from 9am to 5pm central.

 © 1997-2017 Go Kart Supply, Inc - All rights reserved